What Is

 UNICEF won't stop until every child is healthy and well-nourished, from Afghanistan to Somalia, from the Sahel to Yemen.

-Join us in advocating to end this crisis.
-There is no time to waste.
-Spread the word.
+Join us in advocating to end the global child malnutrition crisis.

 HOW TO HELP